Fresno State softball is sponsoring Strikeout Cancer this weekend against Boise State.

 Prior to joining the 'Noles' coaching staff, Wynn spent a season playing in the National Professional Fastpitch league for the Tennessee Diamonds.

-As a student-athlete, the three-time team captain helped Florida State to four straight NCAA Tournament trips.
-A three-time All-ACC outfielder, she sported the highest batting average (.378) under the current coaching staff and still ranks top 10 in eight of 10 squad's all-time offensive categories.
+As a student-athlete, the three-time team captain helped Florida State to four-straight NCAA Tournament trips.
+A three-time All-ACC outfielder, she sported the highest batting average (.378) under the Seminoles current coaching staff and still ranks top 10 in eight of 10 school all-time offensive categories.

 |Email this article||Printer-friendly format|